Data-Only-Greater/SNL-Delft3D-CEC-Verify/docs/validation/fm/linux/report.rst

 (asymptotic range is indicated by a value :math:`\approx 1`).
 At zero grid resolution, the normalised velocity deficit measured 1.2 diameters downstream from the turbine was 35.85%, a 28.18% error against the measured value of 49.92%.
-For the centreline velocity transect, the root mean square error at the lowest grid resolution was 0.1954.
-For the axial velocity at :math:`x^*=5` transect, the root mean square error at the lowest grid resolution was 0.1167.
+For the centreline velocity (3% TI) transect, the root mean square error at the lowest grid resolution was 0.1954.
+For the centreline velocity (15% TI) transect, the root mean square error at the lowest grid resolution was 0.1172.
+For the axial velocity at :math:`x^*=5` (3% TI) transect, the root mean square error at the lowest grid resolution was 0.1167.
+For the axial velocity at :math:`x^*=5` (15% TI) transect, the root mean square error at the lowest grid resolution was 0.06263.

 Grid Convergence Studies
 ------------------------